8427 views| 0 comments

 SOYA (GF): Very versatile and nutritious.
 When milled, becomes very high in protein.
 A small amount added to wheat flour can help give bread a white color and gives a boost of nutrition to the dough.

-SPELT: An ancient grain gaining popularity today as a wheat substitute.
+SPELT: An ancient grain gaining popularity today as a wheat substitute, but it is a species of wheat, so spelt and spelt flour are NOT gluten-free.
 Similar to high protein wheat.
 If substituting for wheat in a recipe, reduce the liquid by 25%.
 Do not over knead; gluten is sensitive.
+Spelt is unusual because it can be more easily digested than other forms of wheat and many people with wheat intolerances (not gluten intolerances) have been able to tolerate spelt.
+High in fiber and a good source of iron and manganese, spelt is incredibly nutritious.

 SWEET RICE FLOUR (GF) - See RICE FLOUR